tcarroll64/cs3300-002-in-the-air/Documentation/Portfolio Django MVT Documentation.md

     return context
 ```

-Above, you can see we overided  `get_context_data()` to customize the data that gets passed to the template.
+Above, you can see we overrided  `get_context_data()` to customize the data that gets passed to the template.

 Just as before, we add a path to `urls.py`.